joelstephen97/shell-automation-linux/README.md

 # shell-automation-linux

-Useful for personal automation on maybe useful for automation on Linux based EC2 instances
+## Useful for personal automation on maybe useful for automation on Linux based EC2 instances
+## Rename fields in .sh file according to your usage

 If you have some arbitrary **bash(.sh)** file in  **home/user/somefile/run.sh**